 The council wholly owns an Arm's Length Management Organisation (Cheltenham Borough Homes Limited), which is limited by guarantee.
-The accounts for this company have been consolidated into the Group Accounts.
-Two councillors serve on the company's Board of Directors.
+The accounts for this company have been consolidated into the Group Accounts.One councillor serves on the company's Board of Directors.

-The council procured supplies and services totalling £12,651,913 from CBH during 2021/22 (£12,144,480 in 2020/21).
-CBH procured supplies and services from the council totalling £1,192,073 during 2021/22 (£1,012,088 in 2020/21), £30,091.17 (£420,284 in 2020/21) of which is included in short term debtors in the council's balance sheet at the year end.
+The council procured supplies and services totalling £13,749,527 from CBH during 2022/23 (£12,651,913 in 2021/22).
+CBH procured supplies and services from the council totalling £545,477 during 2022/23 (£1,192,073 in 2021/22).
+Overall, at year end the council owed CBH £1,006,445 as a creditor on the balance sheet.
 A Management Agreement is in place between the two parties for the provision of services to the Council.
 Services were provided to CBH in line with our financial regulations.